JAYRAJDES/-Tree-Species-Classification-Week-1-Report-/README.md

 ⭐ Acknowledgements
 Special thanks to Vidit Gandhi for sharing the dataset on Kaggle.
-Google Colab for providing an easy and powerful cloud-based Python environment.🌳 Tree Species Classification – Week 1 Report Welcome to the first week of the Tree Species Classification project!
-This repository presents the initial exploration and analysis of a tree image dataset aimed at developing an AI-powered classifier that can accurately identify various tree species based on images.
+Google Colab for providing an easy and powerful cloud-based Python environment.